 Many cat experts suggest that a gradual approach to transitioning a cat to indoor life is best.
 If your cat normally spends most of her time outside, bring her in for increasingly longer visits.
 It might be helpful to time this transition period to coincide with the weather getting colder, since most cats prefer warm, dry places.
-By the end of the winter, your cat could be converted to a new lease on life!

 If you intend to provide your cat with controlled access to the outdoors, such as in a cat enclosure or leashed walks, you may want to introduce that first.
 See our resources on Safe Outdoor Options, cat enclosures and harness training.
 Having some access to the outdoors eases the transition for some cats.